Santo Tomas, Pangasinan: St. Thomas Aquinas Parish Church

 Before 1898, Santo Tomas was a barrio of Alcala.
 Arango was its name as a barrio, Such a name derived from “inarang”, a name given to the fresh water shells which abound near the bank of the Agno river.
 Santo Tomas was recreated as a town in 1908.

 Economy

 The town's principal products are palay, yellow corn, coconut, tobacco, poultry and livestock.

 Government

+Local government

-Santo Tomas, belonging to the fifth congressional district of the province of Pangasinan, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
+Santo Tomas is part of the fifth congressional district of the province of Pangasinan.
+It is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.